 AI powered by deep learning and quantum computing is pushing the boundaries of innovation, perhaps sooner or later Microsoft’s Cortana will be our best-recruiting assistant.

 Microsoft is playing a huge gamble where LinkedIn got the big payout, but the odds are always with the house.

 For the Xbox and PC gamers out there, Microsoft pulled the console out and typed “allyourbasearebelongtous” and won the game and its achievement is published on its Microsoft-LinkedIn company page.
 Imagine the risk.
 Imagine the possibilities.

 This article was originally published here.

 Question: If you enjoyed or found this article useful please like and share.
-You can leave a comment by clicking here.
+You can leave a comment below.